Luke-Joe/idle-game/README.md

   functionality as the onKill method in player.
 - To fix this problematic coupling, I replaced it with the onKill method, which changes the fields in player accordingly following a minion kill.

+- Within many classes in gui, including Decision, MainMenu, and Sell, I noticed that one method was performing most of the work in setting up both the
+  JFrame as well as the JPanel.
+To increase method cohesiveness, I refactored the panel setup code into a separate method.